Inside Ukraine’s elite corps where NATO combat medicine faces drone war reality check

 When asked if she fears death, she quotes Ukraine’s iconic 20th-century poet Vasyl Symonenko:

-“It’s better to burn by thirty than to smolder slowly until fifty by 40.
+“It’s better to burn at 20 than to smolder slowly until 40.
 If I don’t do something meaningful now, what’s the point?”

 As she looks ahead to her future as a paramedic, the volunteer remains confident that she is exactly where she needs to be.